Cycle tour and cycle path in Münsterland - Hidden behind hedges

 Through the hilly Baumberge hills to the district town of Coesfeld

-You cycle past Billerbeck in the direction of Darfeld.
-You will slowly become aware of the special nature of this route: gentle hills, babbling rivers, lush meadows.
+Cycle past Billerbeck in the direction of Darfeld.
+You slowly realise the special nature of this route: gentle hills, babbling rivers, lush meadows.
 The fascination of the Baumberge and its surrounding area should slowly lift you out of your everyday life and you can sit back and enjoy.
+On the way towards Varlar, you will pass the Varlarer Schänke pub.
+You can take a short break in the beer garden, enjoy Westphalian ham specialities and use the charging service for your e-bike.

-Your route continues along the Varlarer Mühlenbach stream past Varlar Castle.
-Here, too, this beauty wants to remain hidden and prefers to hide behind the highest hedges.
-Therefore, only approach it at a sufficient distance and enjoy the view across the well-tended moat to the moated castle, which was once part of an impressive monastery complex.
+Your route now continues along the Varlarer Mühlenbach stream past Varlar Castle.
+This beauty also wants to remain hidden and would prefer to hide behind the highest hedges.
+View the moated castle, which was once part of an impressive monastery complex, from a distance.
+The same applies to the Coesfeld hunting lodge, which you will come across on your route.
+It once belonged to the Varlar monastery, as indicated by the impressive coat of arms stone above the door.

-You now cycle through the centre of the district town of Coesfeld, where numerous cultural sights and culinary options await you.
-Here you can round off the day well before you venture the last section back to Gerleve Abbey.
+A little off the route is Haus Loburg.
+A noble residence from the 16th century whose roots are said to go back to Charlemagne.
+Although it is only possible to visit the outside, the farm shop on the estate is a great place to browse.
+You now cycle right through the centre of the district town of Coesfeld, where numerous cultural sights and culinary stops beckon.
+Here you can round off the day before tackling the final section back to Gerleve Abbey.

 Restaurant Freiberger in Coesfeld Restaurant Freiberger in Coesfeld